 Kimberley Martin B.A.
 LL.B.
-(Hons), LL.M, TEP is a senior estate planning, commercial, tax and trusts lawyer at Senior Associate level.
+(Hons), LL.M, TEP is a senior estate planning, commercial, tax and trusts lawyer at Director level.
 Kimberley works closely with Peter Worrall and Kate Hanslow in our Estate Planning practice area of Worrall Lawyers.
 She also works closely with Peter Worrall and David Bailey in our Commercial and Property Law practice area.
 Kimberley is experienced in all aspects of Estate Planning, including Wills, Enduring Powers of Attorney, Instruments Appointing Enduring Guardians, trust law and superannuation law.

 Kimberley is a graduate with Honours of the University of Tasmania, and holds a Graduate Diploma of Legal Practice.
 She has recently completed her LLM (Masters) in Wills & Estates through the College of Law and was awarded the dux of her class.
 These studies have given Kimberley a greater depth of understanding about complex aspects of Estate Planning and the different laws that apply in each Australian jurisdiction.
 It has also resulted in her undertaking work for both personal clients and professional clients (on an agency basis) in Victoria, Queensland and New South Wales.